mrkarezina/vm/README.md

 ### Command

 Each command or family of commands is implemented as a class.
 These commands take a reference to the text model and use its getter and setter methods to perform the intended effect.
 This may include changing the text or the position of the cursor.
 The interaction between the `TextModel` and commands follows the visitor pattern.
-This is demonstrated by the `apply` method of the `TextModel`, where a command 'visits' the text model.
+This is demonstrated by the `apply` method of the `TextModel`:

 ```c++
 void TextModel::apply(unique_ptr<CmdBase> cmd) {